What back to school means for shift workers

 How Andgo can help

 Our smart absence management software was designed for complex scheduling environments.
 Broadcast allows customers to easily communicate one-time alerts, bulletins, and/or instructions to employees.
 This keeps employees up-to-date on what’s happening in the workplace.
 Smart Call automates the communication of available immediate need shifts to eligible employees, streamlining the shift-filling process.
-Smart Dial is an Interactive Voice Response (IVR) system that optimizes the way scheduling departments receive, direct, and process incoming phone calls.
+Quick Dial is an Interactive Voice Response (IVR) system that optimizes the way scheduling departments receive, direct, and process incoming phone calls.

 Follow us on Twitter for updates.